hernancerm/bufpin.nvim/README.md

 - [farmergreg/vim-lastplace](https://github.com/farmergreg/vim-lastplace): Remember the cursor
   location when navigating among bufs.
-  - How to integrate with pin.nvim?: Just install it.
+  - How to integrate with pin.nvim?:
+    - Just install the plugin.
 - [echasnovski/mini.bufremove](https://github.com/echasnovski/mini.bufremove): Preserve window
   layout when removing bufs.
 This is useful when, for example, having nvim-tree open and removing a buf, so nvim-tree does not take the full screen and instead the alt buf is shown in the window where the buf was removed.
-  - How to integrate with pin.nvim?: Install it and set `use_mini_bufremove = true` in pin.nvim's
+  - How to integrate with pin.nvim?:
+    - Install the plugin and set `use_mini_bufremove = true` in pin.nvim's config.
-    config.
+- [tpope/vim-obsession](https://github.com/tpope/vim-obsession): Persist among sessions the pinned bufs.
+  - How to integrate with pin.nvim?:
+    - Install the plugin and add `vim.opt.sessionoptions:append("globals")` in your `init.lua`.

 ## Inspiration